stockphrase/no-silo/content/courses/writing-2/essay-3.md

 ## Stills from *Rushmore*

 When we analyze a film we can do much more than merely discuss the narrative arc or the dialog.
 The movie is a visual medium, so how do the visual elements help to convey meaning?
 Costuming, gestures, body positioning, props, camera angles, lighting, framing, etc. help to construct a mood and signify meanings that we may interpret.
 In short, a film is a text.
 And when we write about film, we pay attention to how it is constructed to produce these effects by performing "close readings" in our analysis.
-We might practice by reading one or more of these stills:
+We might practice by reading one or more of these stills in class:

 <div style="text-align:center">{{< figure src="/img/rushmore/bleacher.png" >}}</div>